ievapudz/Course_Work/README.md

 ### Dataset for SLP testing (004)

 This dataset will contain only representatives of clusters.
-The clusters will be generated using `cd-hit` program.
+The clusters will be generated using `cd-hit` program (version 4.8.1).

 The FASTA file with all embedded sequences (423127) from 003 dataset (`data/004/FASTA/004.fasta`) was composed:
 ```
 ./scripts/004/004_filtered_FASTA.py > data/004/FASTA/004.fasta
 ```

+The clusters were made using `cd-hit` program.
+Option meanings :
+- -d - length of description in CLSTR file
+- -c - sequence identity threshold
+- -T - number of threads used
+- -M - maximum available memory (Mbyte)
+- -i - the name of an input file
+- -o - the name of an output file

 ```
 conda activate cd-hit